Baphomet: Modern interpretations and usage

 In 2014, The Satanic Temple commissioned an 8.5 ft statue of Baphomet to stand alongside a monument of the Ten Commandments at the Oklahoma State Capitol, citing "respect for diversity and religious minorities" as reasons for the monument.
 (The Oklahoma Supreme Court ultimately declared religious displays illegal.)
 The Baphomet statue was unveiled in Detroit on 25 July 2015, as a symbol of the modern Satanist movement.
 The Satanic Temple transported the Baphomet statue to Little Rock, Arkansas, where another 10 Commandments monument had been recently installed; the statue was publicly displayed during a Temple demonstration on 16 August 2018.

-Baphomet appears in Dungeons & Dragons as a powerful demon lord and is also known as the "Horned King", or the "Prince of Beasts".
-Baphomet is followed by minotaurs and other savage creatures.
-He desires the end of civilizations so all creatures may embrace their most basic, brutal instincts.
-He is described as a massive, black minotaur, with blood around his mouth and red eyes.
-He wears an iron crown topped with the heads of his enemies, along with spiked armor.
-He wields a huge glaive, named "Heartcleaver", but commonly fights with his hooves, claws, and horns.
-He rules of the 600th layer of The Abyss, known as the "Endless Maze", and is the sworn enemy of Yeenoghu, another demon lord.